 Nidaros Cathedral is Scandinavia's largest medieval building.
-Outside, the ornately embellished west wall has top-to-bottom statues of...
+Outside, the ornately embellished, altar-like west wall has top-to-bottom...

 National Military Museum

-In the same courtyard as the Archbishop's Palace, it's full of antique swords, armour and cannons, and recounts the days from 1700 to...
+In the same courtyard as the Archbishop's Palace, the National Military Museum is full of antique swords, armour and cannons, and...

-Trondheim's Art Museum houses a permanent collection of modern Norwegian and Danish art from 1800 onwards, including a hallway of Munch...
+Trondheim's Art Museum, a stone's throw from the cathedral, houses a permanent collection of modern Norwegian and Danish art from 1800...

 Café ni Muser